Pont de Sèvres station: Access

-Station layout

 Platforms

 The station has a particular arrangement specific to the stations serving or had served as a terminus.
 It has three tracks and two platforms.
 The side platform serves as the arrival platform while the island platform serves as the departure platform.
 However, during off-peak hours, arriving trains may be directed to the island platform where the passengers can then get off.
 A luminous display on the platform indicates the side of the platform the next train will depart from.

 Other connections

 Since 2 July 1997, the station has been served by tramway T2 via the nearby Musée de Sèvres tram station on the Seine's left bank.

 The station is also served by the following bus networks: